Call Me Fishing

 Horsepower per Engine: 300

-Ready for some serious inshore action in South Texas?
-Join Captain Smiley Yanez for a focused 4-hour fishing trip on the Lower Laguna Madre.
-You'll be targeting redfish, speckled trout, and black drum in the rich waters near Port Mansfield and South Padre Island.
-This private charter is ideal for experienced anglers looking to hone their skills or land that trophy catch.
-With all gear provided, you just need to bring your Texas fishing license and your A-game.
-The trip is set up for 2 guests, but there's room for up to 5 if you want to bring along some fishing buddies.
+Ready for some serious fishing action in South Texas?
+Captain Smiley Yanez knows just where to find the redfish, speckled trout, and black drum in the Lower Laguna Madre.
+This 4-hour morning trip out of Arroyo City is perfect for experienced anglers looking to hone their skills or land some bigger catches.
+You'll be fishing the productive waters near Port Mansfield and South Padre Island, with all the gear you need provided.
+Just bring your Texas fishing license and get ready to cast a line.
+The trip is set up for 2 people, but can fit up to 5 if you want to bring along some buddies.
 Each extra angler is only $100 more.
-Whether you're after technique tips or aiming to hook into some bigger fish, Captain Smiley's local knowledge and guided expertise will put you on the hotspots.
-Get ready for a productive morning of fishing in beautiful Arroyo City.
+Whether you're after some tips from a local pro or just want to spend a few hours on the water going after some great fish, this compact morning charter delivers.

 Call Me Fishing